-Tools to Prevent and Address Resident to Resident MistreatmentContains 3 Component(s)
+Provider Self-Assessment and Mitigation Tools for Resident to Resident OccurrencesContains 3 Component(s)

-It is critical for nursing centers and assisted living communities to address and mitigate reported incidents of resident-to-resident mistreatment.
+It is critical for nursing centers and assisted living communities to address and mitigate resident-to-resident occurrences or potential incidents of resident-to-resident mistreatment.
 While mistreatment may or may not meet the definition of abuse, it would include negative and aggressive physical, sexual, or verbal interactions between long-term care residents that is unwelcome and have high potential to cause physical or psychological distress in the recipient.

 Arbitration: tips and tools for implementing CMS’s recent final rule on arbitrationContains 1 Component(s) Recorded On: 08/29/2019

 AHCA will host a webinar on the Centers for Medicare & Medicaid Services (CMS) final arbitration rule on Thursday, August 29 at 2 pm ET.
 As a reminder, last month CMS issued the final rule that reverses the Obama-era ban on the use of arbitration agreements.
 This rule makes it very clear that we have the ability to use pre-dispute agreements, while at the same time adding provisions intended to make sure that residents and/or their representatives understand the agreements into which they are entering.
 Additionally, the rule prevents a facility from making the signing of an agreement a precondition of admission.